-Coronavirus: Sputnik V vaccine gets DCGI approval, says Russian Direct Investment Fund
+Coronavirus: Sputnik V gets DCGI approval, to be third vaccine used in India

 “The vaccine has been registered in India under the emergency use authorisation procedure based on results of clinical trials in Russia as well as positive data of additional Phase III local clinical trials in India conducted in partnership with Dr Reddy’s Laboratories,” the Russian Direct Investment Fund’s statement read.

+The RDIF has said that more than 850 million, or 85 crore, doses of the Sputnik V vaccine will be produced annually in India, reported PTI.
+RDIF Chief Executive Officer Kirill Dmitriev said that the vaccine produced in India will be used for both vaccinating the country’s population as well as its global distribution.
+The vaccine will be manufactured by several companies in India, including Hetero, Gland Pharma, Stelis Pharma, and the Virchow Group.

 Last week, Dr Reddy’s Laboratories had sought the central government’s approval for the vaccine to be used in India.
-The vaccine will also be manufactured by several other companies in India, including Hetero, Gland Pharma, Stelis Pharma, and the Virchow Group.
-A total production of 90 crore doses of the vaccine are currently lined up in the country.

 The development comes at a time when multiple Indian states are grappling with Covid-19 vaccine shortages.
 Kerala Chief Minister Pinarayi Vijayan on Monday wrote to Union Health Minister Harsh Vardhan seeking 50 lakh coronavirus vaccine doses as the stocks in the state would last only three more days.